 The SCS Statement of Professional Ethics specifically affirms this CGS policy, and the Subcommittee on Professional Ethics reminds Classics graduate programs in the United States that they should not require or even suggest an acceptance deadline before April 15.
 Students should also strictly comply with the provisions of the CGS resolution and promptly notify other institutions when they have accepted an offer from a graduate program.
 The Subcommittee confirms that it will treat very seriously allegations that the policy has been violated by either graduate programs or graduate students.

-All grievances should be reported to Barbara Gold, Vice President for Professional Matters (email@example.com).
+All grievances should be reported to Ruth Scodel, Vice President for Professional Matters (firstname.lastname@example.org).
 Consult the SCS Statement on Professional Ethics for information about the association's ethical standards and the Society's Regulations for information about grievance and complaints procedures.